At first glance, creme brulee seems simple: It has a short ingredient list and can be made in a few steps.

 I, however, cannot be trusted with a shallow dish in a water bath.
 When I make creme brulee, I use taller 4-ounce ramekins, like these.
 They give me some protection against sloshing water into my custard; plus, they can be used for other dishes like mini-potpies.

-Six of them fit perfectly in a 9×13 baking pan.
-Two 9×13 pans fit easily in a home oven, which means I can easily make 12 for a party at one time.
+Six of them fit perfectly in a 9x13 baking pan.
+Two 9x13 pans fit easily in a home oven, which means I can easily make 12 for a party at one time.
 Voila!

-By the way, if you use traditional creme brulee dishes, you may need to reduce your cooking .
+By the way, if you use traditional creme brulee dishes, you may need to reduce your cooking time.
+Follow the visual cues mentioned in this recipe to know when they are ready.

 In other words, you can make small adjustments to make it your favorite dish.
-(Just be careful to maintain the basic ratio of dairy to egg yolks to be sure the custard sets properly.)
+(Just be careful to maintain the basic ratio of dairy to egg yolks so the custard sets properly.)

 We recommend kosher salt for this recipe as it has a better flavor with the cream.
 Table salt can sometimes give the delicate crème brulee a harsh or metallic flavor.
 If table salt is all you have, reduce to 1/8 teaspoon.